igorFaustino/Huffman_algoritmo/README.md

 # Huffman_algoritmo

-g++ src/\* -I include -o huff.exe
+`make`

-uso:
+how to use:
-./huff.exe -parametro arquivoEntrada.txt
+`./bin/huff.exe -param in.txt`

-parametros:
+param:
--c : converter
+-c : compress
--d : desconverter
+-d : decompress